stefantaubert/tts-mos-test-mturk/README.md

   - `print-worker-stats`: print worker statistics for each algorithm
   - `print-assignment-stats`: print assignment statistics for each worker
   - `print-sentence-stats`: print sentence statistics for each algorithm
-  - `print-data`: export all data points
+  - `print-data`: print all data points
 - `mturk`
   - `prepare-approval`: generate approval CSV-file
   - `approve`: approve assignments from CSV-file